 Contraception is really hard to access

 One third of women in the UK don’t have easy or convenient access to contraception, and this just gets worse for women worldwide.
-From being offered the full range of brands of pill, to trying to get an appointment to get your coil fitted or removed… The Lowdown exists to make it simple.
+From being offered the full range of brands of pill, to trying to get an appointment to get your coil fitted or removed… The Lowdown exists to make the whole thing simple.
 Because we deserve better.